 - This is what breaks up the Sibling Triangle between twins Tatsuya and Kazuya and their neighbor Minami in the manga Touch.
 Right before Kazuya was going to ask Minami's dad for his blessing, too... ouch.

 - In Yu-Gi-Oh!, Anzu has a Two-Person Love Triangle between Yugi and Yami.
 At the end of the series, Yami goes to his final rest, having been a pharaoh who was dead for 3,000 years.

-- Highschool of the Dead: This actually makes things worse for the hero since Rei's now focused on Takashi, but way too often she ends up comparing him to Hisashi, or berating him in a way that makes Takashi think she is.
+- Highschool of the Dead: This actually makes things worse for the hero since Rei's now focused on Takashi, but way too often she ends up comparing him to her dead boyfriend Hisashi, or berating him in a way that makes Takashi think she is.
 She eventually gets over it and admits that she'd dated Hisashi more because it hurt too much to be with him, but now she's all his.

 - Psychic Academy: The love triangle between Ai, Orina, and Mew ends with Mew's death.
 In a subversion of this trope, Ai decides to spend the rest of his life being true to Mew's memory.

 - Macross Frontier subverts this.
 Near the end Sheryl, close to death from her illness pleads Alto to save Ranka, so the two can be together after she dies (emphasized more in the novels, but still present in the series).
 Then Ranka heals Sheryl, so the threesome persists, and remains unresolved in the show itself.

 - The movies seem to invert this.
 The "hypotenuse" is the only one left standing, while her victorious rival is in a coma, and their object of attraction is missing.
 However, Word of God confirms that they all survive, and implies that the latter two eventually get back together again after the ending.